-Your grade is determined by your performance on the learning assessments in the course and is assigned individually (not curved).
+Grades are determined by performance on the learning assessments in the course.
 If earning a particular grade is important to you, please speak with me at the beginning of the semester so that I can offer some helpful suggestions for achieving your goal.